open-toast/pulseman/CREATE-PROJECT.md

 [GeneratedMessageV3](https://www.javadoc.io/static/com.google.protobuf/protobuf-java/3.5.1/com/google/protobuf/GeneratedMessageV3.html)
 protobuf messaging formats are supported.
 You can import any jars that have classes implementing these interfaces.

-More messaging formats will be added in the future.

 ### Steps

 1. Select the **Jars** tab in any **Protobuf** test tab.
 2. Add any jars containing your message classes.
-3. In the **Class** tab you can now select any class to send a message with or deserialize with.
+3. In the **Class** tab you can now select any class to send a message or deserialize with.

-   You can define multiple deserialization classes if you want to try to decode a message into multiple formats.
+If you want to use the same jars in multiple tabs you can add them to the **Common Jars** tab and reduce project size, however be wary of conflicts.

 ## Send a message to a topic